 Sometimes also called direct or rice grain moxa, this technique is used frequently in this style to emphasise particular aspects of the treatment, or when cold or oedema are present.
-It also boosts red blood cell production and immunity as well as strengthening the connective tissue such as ligaments.
+Research in Japan have shown it also boosts red blood cell production and immunity as well as strengthening the connective tissue such as ligaments.
 It is used either at the base of the needle or on it’s own.
-It involves lighting tiny ‘threads’ of super pure moxa placed on top of a thin layer of Shiunko cream (a protective cream).
+It involves lighting tiny ‘threads’ of super pure moxa placed on top of a thin layer of Shiunko cream (a protective anti-burn cream).

 Now well known, Kiiko pioneered the use of the Tiger Warmer outside Japan.
 This simple yet ingenious device, is essentially a heated incense ‘pen’ that allows variable heat and pressure to be applied directly to the body at precise points or larger areas.
 It is one of the easiest, safest and most patient friendly methods of applying heat and pressure to the body.